mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Perhaps you're right.
 But we have no other option."

 Mel sighed, exasperated at how she let things go this far.
-"We need to find a way to force Holragi to speak.
+"We need to find a way to force Holrag to speak.
 They are hiding something."

 "Your pleading will be met with hostility, Melna."

-"Do you suggest we cower in fear, waiting for the day Holragi saves us all?"
+"Do you suggest we cower in fear, waiting for the day Holrag saves us all?"

 "There is much to lose and very little to gain by bothering them," she said.
 "Why don't we focus on rebuilding our grain reserves in the steppe.
 We've lost half to politics.
 We could afford to build more."